LudivineLacour/blackjack/README.md

 * display results

 ## Organization
-Exploration was done on jupiter notebook for easiest iteration of code.
+Exploration was done on jupiter notebook for easier iteration of code.
 Then functions were put on a python script to be executable.